Pentwater's Glenn Miller working towards stardom at Spring Arbor

 Since the cancellation, Miller has kept busy as best he can to stay ready to play.
 He said he’s received workout plans from the team’s strength coach, has hit off a tee daily at the Pentwater baseball field, and occasionally gets his mom or sister to toss him live baseballs to hit as well.

-The team stays in touch, Miller said, and the returning Cougars are optimistic that they can pick up where they left off in 2021.
+The team stays in touch, Miller said, and the returning Cougars are optimistic that they can pick up in 2021 where they left off.
 According to Marken, the team had only four seniors heading into 2020.
 Each spring sports athlete was given another year of eligibility in response to the season’s cancellation.
 Two of SAU’s seniors, Marken said, have elected to move on to law school rather than return in 2021, but the other two will be back.

 “We’re all pretty optimistic about next year,” Miller said.
 “The year before I got there, they were (23-29).
 This year, we brought in a ton of new freshmen and got some junior college transfers, and it just started clicking...I think that was just a glimpse into how we’re going to be the next few years.
 I’m really anxious to get out on the field with the guys and show that we’re here for the long haul.”